 You won't need an ice cream machine or any special tool beyond a whisk.
 I use an electric whisk to make it faster but you can definitely whisk by hand and have success with this recipe.

 So obviously, this is not a homemade ice cream recipe that starts off with an egg custard - it's a shortcut recipe but it's still 100% delicious so don't worry.

 The best part of this recipe is you don't need many ingredients.
 The second best part might be that it takes probably only about 10 minutes to mix together?
 But then there's the waiting...
 Just try to forget about it for 6 hours, overnight is even better, and then you will be rewarded!

 What's your favorite ice cream flavor?
 Which other flavors would you like me to turn into a recipe?
 Let me know in the comments!

-- Whipping cream - whipping cream is about a 35% fat cream.
-It should be labled as whipping cream or have the fat percentage (In Canada and the US).
+- Whipping cream - whipping cream is about 35% fat cream.
+It should be labeled as whipping cream or have the fat percentage (In Canada and the US).

 - A can of sweetened condensed milk - These first two ingredients make up the base of the ice cream.

 - Peppermint extract - mine says peppermint/mint extract on it, this obviously gives the flavor

 - Mini chocolate chips - you really want to chop these up, roughly is fine, so that you don't bite down on a frozen chocolate chip.

 - Green food coloring - I use the gel kind - just a dab of it to get a pretty, muted mint color.
 You can leave that out if you want to or try a drop of liquid green food coloring.